raymond1/Document-Compiling-CMS/README.md

 In other words, each line in a .cdf file consists of a filename followed by any number of .content filenames and ends with an output filename.
 When a line of the .cdf file is processed, the following things happen:

-1)The .template filename specified on each line is opened and read 2)For each MAGIC string encountered in the .template file, the contents of a .content file is substituted for it.
+1)The .template filename specified on each line is opened and read 2)For each <% tag encountered in the .template file, the commands contained within it will be processed %>.
 3)An output file corresponding to the last filename listed on the line of a .cdf file is generated containing the contents of the .template file after all the MAGIC constants have been replaced.

 3)Generate all the .template and .content files needed in step 2.